 At the sink, I have a few holiday dishtowels for this time of year and my favorite hand and dish soap from Williams Sonoma.
 It smells divine!

 This little corner gets a Happy Everything frame, cloche made from a girls crafternoon, decorative plates and some festive candy.
+A red cookbook is a nice addition, straight off my shelf.

 A few more decorative towels hang from the oven.
 My boys, of course, do not understand the use for a “decorative” towel so these are often wadded up, used as pot holders, or found cleaning up some mess.
 They wash and iron well. :-)